Customer Privacy Notice

 - When you are using your right to object to processing (see below) and the authority is considering the balance of their grounds for processing against those of yours

-- When the processing is unlawful but you don’t want it to be erased (e.g. if you are pursuing a complaint)
+- When the processing is unlawful but you don’t want it to be erased (for example, if you are pursuing a complaint)

 - You need the data to establish, exercise or defend legal claims (even if the Council no longer needs to process the data)